-The strong recommendation of the General chapter to deal with the issue of inconsistency is the accompaniment of the formandi.
+A strong recommendation of the General chapter to deal with the issue of inconsistency is the accompaniment of the formandi.
 Accompaniment is not just periodical meeting with the formandi.
-It involves the presence of the formator in the formative itinerary of the formandi as a guide and animator to walk with him, affirming, confronting and inviting him in his progressive journey towards the formative goal.
+It involves the presence of the formator in the formative itinerary of the formandi as a guide, father and animator to walk with them, affirming, confronting and inviting them in their progressive journey towards the formative goal.
 This requires knowledge of the human struggles and spiritual crisis that are normal in a vocational growth process.
 Besides, the formator also has to dedicate time to be with the formandi and to know them by frequent personal talk apart from the other modes of presences (presence during prayer, meals and other community activities).

 The spiritual insights and relational skills of the formator are important personal resources for accompaniment.

 Accompaniment is different from psychological counselling which one may have recourse to with the hep of professionals in this field to render psychological help to a formandus.
 A prudent formator knows when to make such a help available in the life of the formandi.

 In some of our formation contexts there are separate spiritual directors which can be an added support for the spiritual journey of the formandi.
 But it is not to be a substitute for the accompaniment by the formator, but rather it should be part of a formative plan for the integral growth of the formandi.